kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(3\) The change does not prejudice the interests of the United States.

 \(c\) When a change is agreed to, the Administrator issues a supplemental agreement incorporating the change.
-The sponsor must accept the supplemental agreement in the manner provided in §151.29(c).
+The sponsor must accept the supplemental agreement in the manner provided in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.29   Procedures: Offer, amendment, and acceptance.|§151.29]](c).

 \[Doc.
 No. 1329, 27 FR 12351, Dec.
 13, 1962, as amended by Amdt.
 151-8, 30 FR 8040, June 23, 1965\]